 Firearms, starter pistols, or firing blanks will not be permitted to begin a race.
 Races may be begun with a bell, buzzer, siren, countdown, or horn.

-BRAY Club STRONGLY recommends runners secure a burro partner before registering for an event.
+BRAY STRONGLY recommends runners secure a burro partner before registering for an event.
 Refunds will not be issued on the basis of a participant's inability to locate a burro teammate in time for the event.
-To register your burro partner for the event a participant must select "create a burro" to add your unique, password protected burro by name.
+To register your burro partner for the event, a participant must select "create a burro" to add your unique, password-protected burro by name.
 Once a runner has done so they may register under the burro's name as their "team".
 Runners will not be able to add a burro for which they do not have a password.
-If a runner needs to switch burros prior to the event, or needs to add their burro's name to their team they can contact race management to do so.
+If a runner needs to switch burros prior to the event, or needs to add their burro's name to their team, they may contact race management to do so.

-While it is a race, remember to slow down and enjoy the beauty.
+While it is a race, remember to slow down and enjoy the beauty of nature and time with your burro.
 Safety first, competition second.